Advertiser Disclosure

 Check out our detailed guide on Amex transfer partners and how to best utilize them.

-Let’s take a look at Avianca, whose Lifemiles program offers excellent redemptions on its Star Alliance partners.
-Your Amex points transfer to this airline at a 1:1 ratio, and transfers are instant.
+As an example, take Avianca, whose Lifemiles program has great redemptions on its Star Alliance partners.
+Amex points transfer to this airline at a 1:1 ratio, and transfers are instant.

-Avianca usually uses a standardized award chart based on region, though its prices for travel within the U.S. tend to vary.
-Notably, it generally charges fewer miles for domestic United flights than United’s own MileagePlus program.
+Avianca usually uses a standardized, regional award chart (prices for travel within the U.S. tend to vary).
+It even generally charges less for domestic United flights than United’s own MileagePlus program.

-Here’s a flight from Los Angeles (LAX) to Maui (OGG) via Lifemiles.
-Even in economy and one-way, 15,000 miles doesn’t seem like it’s too costly:
+Let’s look at a sample flight from Los Angeles (LAX) to Maui (OGG), Hawaii, via Lifemiles.
+Even in economy and one-way, 15,000 miles doesn’t seem too costly.

 Lifemiles United flights